 The Company measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
 Estimating fair value for share-based payment transactions requires determining the most appropriate valuation model, which is dependent on the terms and conditions of the grant.
 This estimate also requires determining the most appropriate inputs to the valuation model including the fair value of the underlying common shares, the expected life of the share option, volatility and dividend yield and making assumptions about them.
-Prior to listing on the TSX-V and the subsequent graduation to the TSX, the fair value of the underlying common shares was assessed as the most recent issuance price per common share for cash proceeds.
-Following graduation from the TSX-V to the TSX, the Company makes reference to prices quoted on the TSX.
+The Company makes reference to prices quoted on the TSX and NASDAQ.
 The assumptions and models used for estimating fair value for share-based payment transactions are discussed in Note 10.